sho-kawano/sho-kawano.github.io/_posts/2023-02-19-spatial_reading_notes.md

 caption: Halong Bay, Vietnam.
 So crazy beautiful.
 ---

-This is for point-referenced data/Gaussian Process models only.
+Note: This is for point-referenced data/Gaussian Process models only.

-## Textbooks
+***

 My interests in Spatial Stats is one of the biggest reasons I came to UCSC.
 As part of my effort to read more, I used this page to summarize the readings assigned for the class.

-Slides for this class are very minimal and leaves out a lot of detail, so it's almost required to do the readings to understand the material.
+Slides for the STAT 226 class are very minimal and leaves out a lot of detail, so it's almost required to do the readings to understand the material.

 1. Statistical Methods for Spatial Data Analysis, O. Schabenberger and C.A.
 Gotway.
 Chapman and Hall.
 2. Hierarchical Modeling and Analysis for Spatial Data, S. Banerjee and A.E.
 Gelfand.
 Chapman and Hall.
 2nd edition